Tortola - British Virgin Islands

-Road Town is home to the first bareboat charter company in the world.
-In 1969, Charley & Ginny Cary launched "The Moorings" bareboat company with only three boats in their fleet!
-That number quickly grew to six and has continued to grow exponentially!
-Today, The Moorings is one of the largest charter companies in the world and the BVI is arguably the most popular sailing destination.
+Road Town is home to several bareboat charter fleets.
+In 1969, Charley and Ginny Cary launched "The Moorings" with only three boats in their fleet.
+That number quickly grew to six and has continued to grow exponentially.
+Today, there are no fewer than about 14 charter companies and more than 800 yachts (both bareboat and crewed) based in the British Virgin Islands, arguably the most popular sailing destination in the world!

 Tortola is Spanish for "Turtle Dove", a shy little brown dove which is often seen in the hills or flying along various dirt roads.

 The people you'll meet here are as diverse as her villages.
 The establishment of both the yacht charter industry and offshore banking have attracted a large expatriate population from all corners of the Earth.

 The center of activity is in the capital, Road Town, which is becoming more modern every day.
 According to the 2010 census report, the population of the British Virgin Islands is approximately 28,054 with 23,419 or about 86% living on Tortola.
 The territory's existing infrastructure would suggest a population of several times that number.
 The first stop light (which made front page news in local papers) was installed in Road Town in 2003.
 We've come a long way since then.

 There are 4 National Parks on the island, including Mount Healthy which is the island's only remaining sugar mill.
 Other parks include Sage Mountain, J.R.
 O'Neal Botanic Gardens & the Queen Elizabeth Park.